redhat-cop/containers-quickstarts/s2i-liberty/readme.md

 ### Environment Specifications

-This demo should be run on an installation of OpenShift Enterprise V3.3
+This demo should be run on an installation of OpenShift Container Platform V3.3

 ### Template Files